shaukatmakandar786/java/Camunda7_Notes.md

 If multiple rules match, the rule with the highest priority output (as defined in the table) is selected.
 ### Output Order
 All matching rules are executed, and the results are returned based on a predefined order of output.

+## Multi-Instance:

+In Camunda, multi-instance is a feature that allows a BPMN activity (such as a task, subprocess, or call activity) to be executed multiple times, either in parallel or sequentially.
+It is particularly useful when you need to process a collection of items (e.g., a list of orders, a group of users, or any repetitive task) within a workflow.

+### Key Concepts of Multi-Instance in Camunda:

+#### Sequential vs Parallel Execution:

+1. Sequential: The activity is executed multiple times, but one after another.
+The process will wait for each instance to complete before starting the next.
+2. Parallel: Multiple instances of the activity are executed simultaneously, and the process will wait for all of them to complete before proceeding.

+#### Collection:

+The multi-instance activity is typically tied to a collection (e.g., a list of items or a number of repetitions).
+This collection is a process variable, such as a list of objects, that the process iterates over.
+Each instance of the activity will be executed for a separate element in the collection.

+#### Element Variable:

+For each iteration of the multi-instance activity, you can define an element variable that will hold the value of the current element from the collection.
+This allows you to work with the individual item during that specific instance of the activity.

+#### Completion Condition:

+You can define a completion condition to stop the execution of further instances before all iterations have been completed.
+This is helpful if, for example, a condition is met halfway through, and you no longer need to continue the remaining instances.